 Recently I finished reading the book “Double Your Income doing what you love” by Raymond Aaron.
 The ideas in the book were very refreshing and original.
-Some of the ideas were different to what you typically read in other self-help books.
+Some of the ideas were different from what you typically read in other self-help books.

 However, one idea really hit home with me.
 The idea resonated with me a lot.

-Let’s say you are on a motorboat – you realize that you are going completely in the wrong direction – instead of going North you are going South.
+Let’s say you are on a motorboat – you realize that you are going completely in the wrong direction – instead of going North, you are going South.
 In order to reach your destination you obviously need to change direction.
 How do you do that?

 This is a great analogy to any lasting change you want to make in your life.

 Let’s take the example of your health.
 You realize that you overweight (it is not politically correct to use the word “fat” anymore-jeez!!), you are so out-of-shape that even walking over to your refrigerator to grab something will have you gasping for fresh air.
 Everything is a struggle because you are out-of-shape.

 What do most people do?
 They o course, wait for the New Year to come along.
 Then on Jan 1st, they want to change everything.
 Yes, they are Superman, and they are confident they can change it all at once.
 They sign up for the premium gym membership (with personal training) and they clear everything from their kitchen cupboards & refrigerators (only green stuff left in the house).
 And expensive workout gear from Lululemon (You have to get it from Lululemon to prove that you are working out, right?).
 The excitement, motivation is all there.
 Then what happens.
 A few weeks later, enthusiasm wanes and things are back to normal.
 If you don’t trust me, go to your gym during February.